Skip to main content

 SHARE

-For even more parks, playgrounds and public spaces, check out these guides from the City of Philadelphia Department of Parks & Recreation and the Fairmount Park Conservancy.
+For even more parks, playgrounds and public spaces, check out these maps from the City of Philadelphia Department of Parks & Recreation.

-Read on for our picks for the best parks and open spaces in Philly.
+Read on for our guide to the best free parks and open spaces in Philly.

 Note: This article is arranged in alphabetical order by type of park by default.